kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/http-server.md

     }
     ```

+    1. Returns `null` when no principal is bound for the current request

 ### OAuth2 { #oauth2 }

-For OAuth2 authorization, create an `HttpServerPrincipalExtractor` that validates the token via an OAuth2 provider:
+For OAuth2 authorization, create an `HttpServerPrincipalExtractor` that validates the token via an OAuth2 provider.
+For an `OAuth` security scheme the generated code expects a `PrincipalWithScopes`:

 ===! ":fontawesome-brands-java: `Java`"